yyc9920/Capstone_RPi/README.md

 # Capstone_RPi
-Bluetooth => Python Code + Shell Scrypt to set bluetoothctl and wait for device to connected
+Bluetooth => Python Code + Shell Scrypt to set bluetoothctl discovarable on and wait for device to connected

 Stepper_Motor => Stepper Motor Example code